 We could examine just about any country in the world and find parallels with the Bougainville story.
 One of the best examples would be India.
 That country was, of course, already partitioned along religious lines in 1947.
 There, last month, the government passed a new law, the Citizenship Amendment Act, which attempts to further partition one minority group — illegal immigrants — along religious lines.
 Under the new law, illegal immigrants can apply for Indian citizenship if they were born in Afghanistan, Bangladesh or Pakistan and if they practice any from a list of certain religions.
 Islam is not on the list.
 Nor is Bishnoi.

-Last winter I visited India.
+I visited India last winter.
 I was in Jodhpur, Rajasthan, and I took the opportunity to visit a small area with a concentration of Bishnoi communities.
 The tour also included a stop in a majority Muslim community, Kakani village, where I took this month's photo.
 While India has a long history of religious-based conflict, I perceived none in this area.

 The media is partly culpable in this.
-We should perhaps partition societies with a new, very small minority group: the media that reports accurately.If you enjoyed reading this opinion editorial, please consider supporting independent, advertising-free journalism by buying us a coffee" to help us cover the cost of hosting our web site.
+We should perhaps partition societies with a new, very small minority group: the media that reports accurately.If you enjoyed reading this month's opinion editorial, please consider supporting independent, advertising-free journalism by buying us a coffee to help us cover the cost of hosting our web site.
 Please click on the link or scan the QR code.
 Thanks!